Embracing Uncertainty. Creating Opportunity. Delivering Growth.

 Sara Eisen

-Sara Eisen is anchor of CNBC’s “Closing Bell” (M-F, 3PM-4PM ET).
-She is known for her deep expertise in financial markets and the global economy as well as regular news making interviews with some of the most prominent names in the financial world, including Phil Knight, Leon Black, Janet Yellen and Christine Lagarde, among others.
+Sara Eisen is co-anchor of the 10AM hour of CNBC’s “Squawk on the Street” (M-F, 9AM-11AM ET) and co-anchor of “Money Movers” (M-F, 11AM-12PM ET), which both broadcast from Post 9 at the New York Stock Exchange.
+She is known for her deep expertise in financial markets and the global economy as well as regular news making interviews with some of the most prominent names in the financial world, including Phil Knight, Janet Yellen and Christine Lagarde, among others.

 Prior to CNBC, Eisen was co-anchor of “Bloomberg Surveillance” as well as a correspondent for Bloomberg Television, where she covered global macroeconomics, policy and business.
 During that time, she covered the European debt crisis, the tsunami aftermath and Fukushima nuclear crisis in Japan.
 Eisen also hosted the Bloomberg Radio program, “On the Economy.”